Tangle (mathematics)

-(A quite different use of 'tangle' appears in Graph minors X. Obstructions to tree-decomposition by N. Robertson and P. D. Seymour, Journal of Combinatorial Theory B 52 (1991) 153–190, who used it to describe separation in graphs.
-This usage has been extended to matroids.)
+A third, quite different use of tangle—this one graph theoretical—was introduced by Neil Robertson and Paul Seymour, who use it to describe separation in graphs.
+This usage has been extended to matroids.

 The balance of this article discusses Conway's sense of tangles; for the link theory sense, see that article.

 Two n-tangles are considered equivalent if there is an ambient isotopy of one tangle to the other keeping the boundary of the 3-ball fixed.
-Tangle theory can be considered analogous to knot theory except instead of closed loops, strings whose ends are nailed down are used.
+Tangle theory can be considered analogous to knot theory except, instead of closed loops, strings whose ends are nailed down are used.
 See also braid theory.

 Tangle diagrams

 Without loss of generality, consider the marked points on the 3-ball boundary to lie on a great circle.
 The tangle can be arranged to be in general position with respect to the projection onto the flat disc bounded by the great circle.
 The projection then gives us a tangle diagram, where we make note of over and undercrossings as with knot diagrams.

 Tangles often show up as tangle diagrams in knot or link diagrams and can be used as building blocks for link diagrams, e.g. pretzel links.